Skip to main content

 • Founders operate with a finite mindset, thinking in quarters instead of generations

 If you’re a founder, and these signs are obvious - it’s time to rethink the leadership structure at your company.
-This is the role that boards play at most public and private companies - they step in as adults to try and pay down the debt accrued, usually by restructing the current leadership structure, and bringing in seasoned operators.
+This is the role that boards play at most public and private companies - they step in as adults to try and pay down the debt accrued, usually by restructuring the current leadership structure, and bringing in seasoned operators.
 We’ve seen this play out at Uber, and number of other Bay Area companies.

 Much like other forms of debt - the servicing cost of leadership debt can quickly become insurmountable.